mjmeilahn/machine-learning-projects/README.md

 28. Grid Search (Outcome is Model Optimization) - Finds the best model to implement even if new parameters have not been trained early on in the model.

-29. XG Boost - TBD
+29. XG Boost (Outcome is Higher Accuracy Rate for Regressions or Classification) - TBD